Should You Invest in Flowers Foods Inc. (FLO) Now?

 FLO) stock’s latest price update

-Flowers Foods Inc. (NYSE: FLO)’s stock price has increased by 2.07 compared to its previous closing price of 26.62.
-Despite this, the company has experienced a -2.02% fall in its stock price over the last five trading sessions.
+Flowers Foods Inc. (NYSE: FLO)’s stock price has increased by 0.18 compared to its previous closing price of 27.17.
+However, the company has seen a -0.73% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/21/21 that Palo Alto Networks, Deere, Tesla, VF: What to Watch When the Stock Market Opens Today

 FLO’s Market Performance

-FLO’s stock has fallen by -2.02% in the past week, with a monthly drop of -1.27% and a quarterly drop of -6.02%.
-The volatility ratio for the week is 2.19% while the volatility levels for the last 30 days are 1.77% for Flowers Foods Inc. The simple moving average for the last 20 days is -2.38% for FLO stock, with a simple moving average of -0.74% for the last 200 days.
+Flowers Foods Inc. (FLO) has seen a -0.73% fall in stock performance for the week, with a -2.30% decline in the past month and a -6.43% plunge in the past quarter.
+The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 1.72% for FLO.
+The simple moving average for the last 20 days is -2.07% for FLO stock, with a simple moving average of -0.57% for the last 200 days.

 Analysts’ Opinion of FLO